 The PRIME Trial: PARP Inhibition in IDH Mutant Effectiveness Trial.
 A Phase II Study of Olaparib in Isocitrate Dehydrogenase (IDH) Mutant Relapsed/Refractory Acute Myeloid Leukemia and Myelodysplastic Syndrome

-Acute Myeloid Leukemia, Acute Myeloid Leukemia Arising From Previous Myelodysplastic Syndrome, Recurrent Acute Myeloid Leukemia, Recurrent Myelodysplastic Syndrome, Refractory Acute Myeloid Leukemia, Refractory Myelodysplastic Syndrome, Therapy-Related Acute Myeloid Leukemia, Leukemia, Leukemia, Myeloid, Leukemia, Myeloid, Acute, Preleukemia, Myelodysplastic Syndromes, Syndrome, Recurrence, Olaparib, Poly(ADP-ribose) Polymerase Inhibitors
+Acute Myeloid Leukemia, Acute Myeloid Leukemia Arising From Previous Myelodysplastic Syndrome, Recurrent Acute Myeloid Leukemia, Recurrent Myelodysplastic Syndrome, Refractory Acute Myeloid Leukemia, Refractory Myelodysplastic Syndrome, Therapy-Related Acute Myeloid Leukemia, Leukemia, Myeloid Leukemia, Leukemia, Myeloid, Acute, Preleukemia, Myelodysplastic Syndromes, Syndrome, Recurrence, Olaparib, Poly(ADP-ribose) Polymerase Inhibitors, Biospecimen Collection, Bone Marrow Aspiration

 You can join if…